 In addition, we seek to simplify the process through which amendments to our certificate of incorporation (including any preferred stock certificate of designation) that relate solely to the terms of outstanding preferred stock are effected.
-Accordingly, this proposed amendment and restatement provides that holders of shares of our Common Stock are not entitled to vote on any amendment to our certificate of incorporation (including any preferred stock certificate of designation) that relates solely to the terms of one or more outstanding series of our preferred stock if the holders of such affected series are entitled to vote on such amendment.
+Accordingly, this proposed amendment and restatement provides that holders of shares of our Common Stock are not entitled to vote on any amendment to our certificate of incorporation (including any preferred stock certificate of designation) that relates solely to the terms of one or more outstanding series of our preferred stock if the holders of such affected series are entitled to vote on such amendment separately.
+Any such amendments would not adversely affect the rights of the Common Stock, other than as currently permitted in connection with the authorization and issuance of a series of preferred stock.